Legacy (Philippine TV series): Cast and characters

+Production

+Principal photography commenced on November 26, 2011.

 Reception

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Legacy earned a 23.4% rating.
-While the final episode scored a 28.4% rating.
+The final episode scored a 28.4% rating.

 Critical response

-The show gathered positive feedbacks from critics for its visual style and acting of its cast.
-Eddison Miranda of Rogue Magazine Philippines, stated "I love how the villains play an effective role but having to blend with a comedic outcome".
-Miranda also highlighted the performance of Maritoni Fernandez and Cherie Gil.
+Legacy gathered positive feedback from critics for its visual style and acting.
+Eddison Miranda of Rogue Magazine Philippines, wrote: "I love how the villains play an effective role but having to blend with a comedic outcome."
+He highlighted Fernandez and Gil's performances.